 Alabama (AL) Code § 3-1-3 states that if you are injured due to the “careless management” of a dangerous animal, the animal’s keeper is liable for your injuries.
 Whether or not the management of an animal is deemed careless usually requires an investigation into the animal’s past.
 If previous behavior indicates that the keeper’s control of the animal can be classified as either negligent or wanton, the handler can be assigned liability for your injuries.

-If you were injured by a dog you believe to be vicious, contact our Huntsville dog bite lawyers right away.
+If you were injured by a dog you believe to be vicious, speak to a dog bites attorney right away.

 Often referred to as the “leash law,” AL Code § 3-1-5 prohibits dogs from roaming unaccompanied by their owners.
 The owners or keeper of the dog must take reasonable steps to keep it within the boundaries of the premises where it’s usually held.
 If the dog is being watched by someone other than its owner, the dog must remain on the keeper’s premises.
 Whoever claims responsibility for a dog also claims responsibility for any damage it causes while roaming unaccompanied.